New Orleans Website Directory

 Krewe of Carnivale en Rio - Lafayette, Louisiana - Lafayette's newest krewe, 500 memebrs strong, brings all the excitement of Carnivale in Rio de Janeiro to Acadiana with a ball on Twelfth Night and a 22-float parade two Saturdays before Fat Tuesday.

 Krewe of Houmas - Houma - the oldest existing Mardi Gras carnival club in Terrebonne Parish.
+Unlike many of the New Orleans Mardi Gras organizations whose names were derived from mythology, the Krewe of Houmas decided to honor the first settlers to our area: the Houmas Indians.

-Krewe of Mystique de la Capitale - Baton Rouge -We are the city's oldest parading Mardi Gras krewe and have provided many years of carnival fun for the people of the capital city.
+Krewe of Mystique de la Capitale - Baton Rouge - We are the city's oldest parading Mardi Gras krewe and have provided many years of carnival fun for the people of the capital city.
 Our parades are family oriented and good for all ages.

 Krewe of Southdowns - Baton Rouge - organizes a yearly night flambeaux (torch) parade in Baton Rouge.